-All keepers of cattle, buffalo or bison are required by law to have their animals tested for bovine TB as part of prescribed regimes which must reflect the regional risks of bovine TB and comply with EU legislation.
+All keepers of cattle, buffalo or bison are required by law to have their animals tested for bovine TB as part of prescribed regimes which must reflect the regional risks of bovine TB.

-There are obligations under the relevant TB orders and cross compliance legislation to carry out TB tests within the time frame stipulated by the Animal and Plant Health Agency (APHA).
+There are obligations under the relevant TB Orders to carry out TB tests within the time frame stipulated by the Animal and Plant Health Agency (APHA).

 Overdue tests may be considered an intentional breach, which carries a significant reduction of any CAP Scheme payments governed by cross compliance.

 Overdue testing may also result in the reduction of reactor compensation payments.

 There are different TB testing intervals in England, Scotland and Wales.